SoftPoachedEggs/NBA-Player-Stat-Search/NBA-Player-Search-Engine.md

 <H1>CourtCentral - NBA Player Stats Search Engine</h1>

-<h2>Project description<h2>
+<h2>Project description</h2>

 This product will serve as an NBA player search engine that will allow users to pull up player stats, see the player image , and play a highlight video under the players card.

 <h2>User Story</H2>
-GIVEN  I am a sports fan wanting to know stats of my favorite players.
-WHEN I visit the website
+GIVEN  I am a sports fan wanting to know stats of my favorite players<br> WHEN I visit the website <br>
-THEN I am prompted with a search bar to find my favorite player, and top five player stats WHEN I search for my favorite player
+THEN I am prompted with a search bar to find my favorite player, and top five player stats<br>
+WHEN I search for my favorite player<br>
-THEN my favorite player is displayed on page with current stats and highlight video WHEN I follow my favorite players
+THEN my favorite player is displayed on page with current stats and highlight video<br>
+WHEN I follow my favorite players<br>
-THEN I can quickly navigate to my saved favorite players from home screen
+THEN I can quickly navigate to my saved favorite players from home screen<br>

 <h2>Wireframe</h2>